PaulMacSiena/WebToDoList/README.md

 Future work:
 * Add cleaner styling
-* Replace jQuery with a more modern web framework (Angular)
+* Replace jQuery Library references with a more modern web framework (Angular)
 * Set up database connection so to do list is based off of consistent data, instead of hard-coded initial data